 Not all job seekers are unemployed.
-In fact, a large number of the people are searching for a job while employed.
+In fact, a large number of people are job searching while employed.
 These professionals are looking to make a change from their current positions.
-These job seekers have a whole separate list of tips for balancing their job searching while employed they should be aware of, so we’ve included a few below:
+Job seekers who are looking for a job while employed must effectively balance their current role while searching for their new role.
+Here are some tips to keep in mind:

 1. Don’t search for jobs while on the clock

 This may seem like a no-brainer, but be sure you keep your current job separate from your job hunt.
 Your current employer is paying you to work for them, not to job hunt.
-Do all of your applying and job searching on your own time.
+While employed, do all of your applying and looking for a job on your own time.

 This doesn’t just apply to browsing job boards, but also be sure not to use your work phone, email or computer when corresponding with potential employers.
 Only use your personal contact information when applying for jobs or updating your resume.
 Within most companies, you are not the only person with access to your work email and call records.